 California v.
-Daleiden et al. (Calif.)—California Attorney General Xavier Becerra charged Daleiden and his Center for Medical Progress colleague Sandra Merritt with fourteen counts of felony eavesdropping and one count of conspiracy to eavesdrop.
+Daleiden and Merritt (Calif.)—California Attorney General Xavier Becerra charged Daleiden and his Center for Medical Progress colleague Sandra Merritt with fourteen counts of felony eavesdropping and one count of conspiracy to eavesdrop.
 California’s eavesdropping statute expressly exempts conversations during which there is no expectation of confidentiality, including those recorded at public events.
 The conversations for which Daleiden and Merritt are being charged occurred either in crowded restaurants or in the exhibit hall at a hotel in the midst of a large conference.
-A preliminary hearing is set for September 10 – 19, in San Francisco Superior Court.
+Hearing is set for February 2019 in San Francisco Superior Court.

 Ahn v.
 Hestrin (Calif.)— Proponents of physician-assisted suicide, unsuccessful for twenty years in passing legislation during regular sessions, took advantage of an abbreviated review process in an extraordinary legislative session, called to address Medi-Cal funding shortfalls to push through passage of the End of Life Option Act.
 California Governor Jerry Brown signed the bill, making California the fourth—and by far the largest—state to decriminalize physician-assisted suicide, permitting physicians to prescribe lethal drugs (so-called “aid-in-dying drugs”) to individuals believed to have a terminal disease.
 Life Legal filed a challenge in June 2016 on behalf of six doctors and the American Academy of Medical Ethics asserting that the Act was passed in violation of California’s constitution and that the Act removes crucial legal protections from sick and vulnerable patients that are enjoyed by other Californians.
 On May 25, 2018, Judge Daniel Ottolia ruled in favor of Life Legal and struck down the End of Life Option Act as unconstitutional.
 Attorney General Xavier Becerra and the George Soros funded pro-suicide group “Compassion and Choices” appealed and were granted a stay temporarily reinstating the Act.
 California’s Fourth District Court of Appeals denied the petition finding that Life Legal’s plaintiffs lack standing.
 A petition for review has been filed in the California Supreme Court.

 Two Rivers School v.
 Darnel et al. (Washington, D.C.)— Pro-life advocates protested the construction of a Planned Parenthood megacenter adjacent to a middle school in Washington, D.C.
 The school district sued and obtained a preliminary injunction.
 Life Legal, representing the lead plaintiff in the case, appealed the decision to the D.C.
 Court of Appeals.
 The next hearing is scheduled for December 2018.